 While most of the processing in Pix4D is done on the CPU, having a CUDA-compatible GPU can speed up processing in some parts of the calculations.
 Because of the CUDA requirement, only NVIDIA graphics cards can be utilized for this boost - and moreover, only a single GPU can be used at a time.
 That means one mid-range to high-end video card is all that you need for Pix4D.

-- GeForce RTX 2060 6GB - This slightly lower model video card isn't all that much slower than the RTX 2070 in Pix4D, so if you need to save some money it is a solid choice.
+- GeForce RTX 2060 6GB - This lower model video card isn't all that much slower than the RTX 3070 in Pix4D, so if you need to save some money it is a fine choice.